tech-writing/linksmith/docs/index.md

 :::

 :::{tip}
+Linksmith is a work-in-progress, and is still in its infancy, appreciating any contributions to satisfy community needs.
-In order to start hacking on Linksmith, please refer to the documentation page about how to set up a [](#development-sandbox).
+In order to start contributing to Linksmith, please refer to the documentation page about how to set up a [](#development-sandbox).
 :::